After Capitol riot, police chiefs work to root out officers with ties to extremist groups

 He is heartened that recruits are getting the message.

 “A brand new cadet, first week in the academy, openly bragged that they were part of the Aryan Brotherhood.
 Another cadet notified us.
 That is how emboldened some of these folks are right now,” Acevedo, who is police chief at the Houston Police Department, said.
-“Needless to say, this cadet is no long with us.
+“Needless to say, this cadet is no longer with us.
 We are looking to see what we failed to check before he entered the academy.”

 On Tuesday, Acevedo paced in front of a group of cadets on their first day of the academy, shouting about his anger over the riot in the Capitol like a preacher at a tent revival.